raspberrychris/paddleboardmaster/content/post/how-to-sup-in-five-minutes.md

 +++
-authorbox = false
+authorbox = true
 categories = ["How To"]
-comments = false
+comments = true
 date = 2022-03-02T00:00:00Z
-description = "Learn how to SUP in 5 minutes with this fantastic video" lead = "" mathjax = false pager = false sidebar = ""
-tags = []
+description = "Learn how to SUP in 5 minutes with this fantastic video" lead = "Learn to SUP in just 5 minutes with this video guide!" mathjax = false pager = true sidebar = "" tags = [] thumbnail = "/uploads/d72ea65c-8c48-4a27-9bfa-ec6f4129d044.jpeg" title = "How to SUP In JUST Five Minutes!" toc = true widgets = []
-thumbnail = ""
-title = "How to SUP In Five Minutes!" toc = false widgets = []

 +++